-It is 2022 and at the beginning of the year, we reflect on the previous year that has been.
-A year ago most of us were praying for the end of Covid so that we can move back to ‘normal’.
+It is 2022 and a year ago most of us were praying for the end of Covid so that we can move back to ‘normal’.
 One year on, here we are again.
 Covid disruptions are even more severe and widespread.
 Not only are we still amidst continuous business disruptions compared to a year ago, but probably even more severe.

 We see lots of memes around social media of people wanting to forget the past year with the difficulty of life caused by Covid.
 And a year ago it was the same.
 What we are learning is that change and disruption will not be going away any time soon.
 The only thing we can do to support our organisations is to continue to build change agility.
 With better change agility, organizations are better able to respond to constant and continuous change.